Resume¶

 Awards¶

-2022 Top Student Teaching award, ECE Department¶
+2022 and 2023 Top Student Teaching awards, ECE Department¶

 Awarded in recognition of excellence in teaching as a teaching assistant for ECE 445S Real-time Digital Signal Processing Lab.